goatshriek/stumpless/docs/roadmap.md

    associated library bindings, replacing SWIG and removing the dependency.
 In the future, other language bindings will be added using Wrapture as they are added to the tool.
+ - [CHANGE] **Error codes will be guaranteed to be a consistent value** Error codes are currently defined by an enumeration without any values specified, which means that they could change across builds.
+Setting thes to specific values will make them consistent across all builds, increasing interoperability.

 ## 3.0.0
  * [REMOVE] **entry and element destructor synonyms**